guohaoxiang/ComplexGen/README.md

         $ python .\scripts\geometric_refine.py --noise

 You will find the generate json files under 'complex_path'.
-The description of json file can be found  [here](docs/geometric_refinement_json_description.md)
+Description of the generated json file can be found  [here](docs/geometric_refinement_json_description.md)

 ## Evaluation